makeabilitylab/physcomp/arduino/led-blink.md

 2. [`digitalRead(int pin)`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalread/) reads digital input from the specified pin, either `HIGH` or `LOW`.
 We will cover `digitalRead` in our [Intro to Input](intro-input.md) lesson series.
 3. [`digitalWrite(int pin, int value)`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) writes digital output to the specified pin, either `HIGH` or `LOW`.
 We'll be using `digitalWrite` in this lesson.

----
-**NOTE:**
+### How did we count 20 digital I/O pins?

-While the white silkscreening on the Uno (and Leonardo) makes it seem like these boards only have 14 digital I/O pins (the top part of the board), they in fact have 20!
+While the white silkscreening on the Uno and Leonardo makes it seem like these boards only have **14 digital I/O pins** (the top part of the board), they in fact have **20**!
 Indeed, you can consult the official [Arduino Uno pinout diagram](https://docs.arduino.cc/resources/pinouts/A000066-full-pinout.pdf) for verification.

 ![The official Arduino Uno pinout diagram](assets/images/ArduinoUno_OfficialPinOutDiagram.png)